chriswiggins/rtsp-streaming-server/README.md

 Lightweight RTSP/RTP streaming media server written in Javascript.

 First things first, credit to @revmischa for their work on the perl-based server.
-This is basically a blatant rip-off of that but ported to Javascript.
+This is basically a blatant rip-off of that but ported to Javascript (and now typescript!).
 See the original here [revmischa/rtsp-server](https://github.com/revmischa/rtsp-server)

 Use this module to run an RTSP server in javascript.
 Common use case is for load balancing